section-engineering-education/engineering-education/articles/react-native-firebase-facebook-authentication/index.md

 3. We created a Facebook app with a developer account and enabled Facebook Login for the app.

-3. We created a Firebase project and enabled Facebook authentication in our project with App ID and App Secret.
+4. We created a Firebase project and enabled Facebook authentication in our project with App ID and App Secret.

-4. We installed the required packages and we added the dependencies to the `build.gradle` files.
+5. We installed the required packages and we added the dependencies to the `build.gradle` files.

-5. We added the App ID to the `strings.xml` file and added some configurations to the `AndroidManifest.xml` file.
+6. We added the App ID to the `strings.xml` file and added some configurations to the `AndroidManifest.xml` file.

-5. We wrote a function to login the user with their facebook access token using the Facebook SDK.
+7. We wrote a function to login the user with their Facebook access token using the Facebook SDK.

-6. We created a state to track the authentication state of the user and used the `onAuthStateChanged` handler to update the state.
+8. We created a state to track the authentication state of the user and used the `onAuthStateChanged` handler to update the state.

-7. We displayed the *Authenticated* screen when the user has been authenticated.
+9. We displayed the *Authenticated* screen when the user has been authenticated.

-8. We used the `auth` module to sign out the user from the application from the *Authenticated* screen.
+10. We used the `auth` module to sign out the user from the application from the *Authenticated* screen.

 Congratulations, :partying_face: You did it.